awsdocs/amazon-cloudwatch-user-guide/doc_source/troubleshooting-CloudWatch-Agent.md

 The agent generates a log while it runs\.
 This log includes troubleshooting information\.
 This log is the `amazon-cloudwatch-agent.log` file\.
 This file is located in `/opt/aws/amazon-cloudwatch-agent/logs/amazon-cloudwatch-agent.log` on Linux servers and in `$Env:ProgramData\Amazon\AmazonCloudWatchAgent\Logs\amazon-cloudwatch-agent.log` on servers running Windows Server\.

 You can configure the agent to log additional details in the `amazon-cloudwatch-agent.log` file\.
 In the agent configuration file, in the `agent` section, set the `debug` field to `true`, then reconfigure and restart the CloudWatch agent\.
-To disable the logging of this extra information, set the `debug` field to `false` reconfigure and restart the agent\.
+To disable the logging of this extra information, set the `debug` field to `false`\.
+Then, reconfigure and restart the agent\.
 For more information, see [ Manually create or edit the CloudWatch agent configuration file](CloudWatch-Agent-Configuration-File-Details.md)\.

+In versions 1\.247350\.0 and later of the CloudWatch agent, you can optionally set the `aws_sdk_log_level` field in the `agent` section of the agent configuration file to one or more of the following options\.
+Separate multiple options with the `|` character\.
++ `LogDebug`
++ `LogDebugWithSigning`
++ `LogDebugWithHTTPBody`
++ `LogDebugRequestRetries`
++ `LogDebugWithEventStreamBody`

+For more information about these options, see [LogLevelType](https://docs.aws.amazon.com/sdk-for-go/api/aws/#LogLevelType)\.

 ## Stopping and restarting the CloudWatch agent<a name="CloudWatch-Agent-troubleshooting-stopping-restarting"></a>